-The grain size distribution of dunite was reduced according to lab scale measurements.
+The grain size distribution of dunite was reduced from commercial standard 1/6 mm to 1/3 mm.

 Further reduction would have affected the border grain adhesion above melting point, promoting unusual interface properties between molten steel and raw dunite.
 The main objective of this work was the investigation of the mechanism of molten dunite interface, as well as the shape and thickness of this laboratory interface.

-3.2 Melting Experiment
+3.2.2 Melting Experiment

-The tap hole was filled with dunite and a propane flame preheated the crucible for 30 minutes.
+The tap hole was filled with 1/3 mm dunite and a propane flame preheated the crucible for 30 minutes.